frederik-kofoed-marqversen/quantum_computations/performance_analysis_of_gkp_error_correction/README.md

 # Performance Analysis of GKP Error Correction

-This repository contains code used for validation and illustration for the research article **"Performance Analysis of GKP Error Correction."** - in preparation.
+This folder contains code used for validation and illustration for the research article *Performance Analysis of GKP Error Correction* [arXiv:2505.14775](https://arxiv.org/abs/2505.14775).
 The project has been made independent of the rest of this repository.

 ## Contents